Oil pipeline opponent uses 'necessity defense' _ What is it? | New Country 923

 The main argument against the defense is that it gives people who don’t like a particular law the chance to break it and then argue it was excusable.

-The main argument for it is that there might be special circumstances in which there is a justifiable reason for breaking a law.
+The main argument in its favor is that there might be special circumstances in which there is a justifiable reason for breaking a law.

 HOW IS IT USED NOW?